virteal/l8/README.md

   Additional librairies provides other usefull services.
 See Q.js, When.js, Promise.io, etc.

-  -- Actors runs in places called "stages" --
+  -- Actors runs in places called "stages"
   They are remotely accessible using proxies.

+  User:
-  .actor( name, pattern ) -- start an actor or return an actor generator .actor( name )          -- look for an existing actor
+    .actor( name, pattern ) -- start an actor or return an actor generator .actor( name )          -- look for an existing actor, local or remote .actor( name, http )    -- access to a remote actor .actor( name, stage )   -- access to browser side remote actors .tell( ... )          -- send a message to the actor .ask( ... )           -- send a message and expect an answer

+  Implementer:
-    .tell( ... )          -- send a message to the actor .ask( ... )           -- send a message and expect an answer .receive( pattern )   -- actor redefines reaction to received messages .ego                    -- actor the current task is running .ego.stage              -- stage the actor received current message from .stage( name, [url] )   -- a place with actors in it .stage( "local", srv )  -- define http server for local stage .proxy( name, url )     -- access to remote actors .proxy( name, stage )   -- access to browser side remote actors .tell( ... )
+    .receive( pattern )     -- define actor reaction to received messages .ego                    -- actor the current task is running .ego.stage              -- stage the actor received current message from .stage( name, [url] )   -- a place with actors in it .stage( "local", srv )  -- define http server for local stage
-    .ask( ... )

-  Misc:
+  -- Misc

     .debug( [on])       -- get/set debug mode
     .trace( p1, ... )   -- output trace
     .logger( f() )      -- command how function used to output traces is found